finos/datahelix/docs/developer/decisionTreeWalkers/TreeWalkerTypes.md

 This strategy is also known to have limited-to-no intelligence when it comes to [contradictions](../../user/Contradictions.md).
 The strategy will back track when they are found, but makes no attempt to preemptively check for them or prevent the walker from entering a contradictory path of the tree.

-## Reductive (default)
+## Reductive
-This strategy takes a different approach to the others above and follows the following process.
-The strategy focuses on reducing the size of the problem (the tree) progressively until it cannot be any further (then back-tracking occurs) or sufficient information is known (then row/s can be emitted.)
+The strategy selects a value for a field, then reduces the size of the problem (the tree) progressively until it cannot be any further (then back-tracking occurs) or sufficient information is known (then row/s can be emitted.)

 See [Reductive tree walker](ReductiveTreeWalker.md) for more details.